-In addition to the five pending patent families listed above, there is also a recently-filed PCT application PCT/US2021/056517 (published as WO2022/093724) directed to inventions deriving from the phase 2 clinical trial of apitegromab.
+In addition to the five pending patent families listed above, there are also two PCT applications related to the phase 2 and phase 3 clinical trials of apitegromab in SMA.
+PCT/US2021/056517 (published as WO2022/093724) is directed to inventions deriving from the phase 2 clinical trial of apitegromab.
+This PCT was nationalized broadly.
 If granted, patents deriving from this PCT would expire in 2041.
-Another PCT application was filed in 2023, PCT/US2023/020843 (published as WO 2023/215384) with claims directed to therapeutic methods for treating SMA.
+Another PCT application was filed in 2023, PCT/US2023/020843

+(published as WO 2023/215384) with claims directed to therapeutic methods for treating SMA deriving from the phase 2 and phase 3 clinical trials of apitegromab.
 If granted, patents from this family would expire in 2043.
+Both of these families are in early stages of prosecution.

 A further PCT application PCT/US2022/034588 (published as WO2022/2271867) was filed with claims directed to a myostatin pathway inhibitor for use in treating metabolic disorders.
 If granted, patents deriving from this PCT would expire in 2042.
-Moreover, issued claims of U.S. Patent 9,758,576 from the platform patents discussed in detail above cover monoclonal antibodies that selectively inhibit myostatin signaling by blocking the proteolytic activation of latent myostatin.
-These issued composition of matter claims provide protection for our first antibody apitegromab, as well as any other monoclonal antibodies that work by this unique mechanism of action.
-This patent expires in May 2034, not including any potential patent term extension.

-Finally, two other myostatin-related patent families have been filed and are in the priority year.
+Finally, five other myostatin-related patent families have been filed and are in the priority year.

 c.
-TGF{β1} Activation Inhibitors
+TGF\beta1 Activation Inhibitors